C-D-Lewis/node-microservices/apps/visuals/README.md

 fade, demo mode, and Spotify mode using the dominant color of whatever music is playing in an authorized Spotify account.

+For OLED displays, up to four lines of test can be set via connecting apps.

 ## Setup

 1. Run `npm ci && npm start` to create `config.json`.

 2. Configure `HARDWARE_TYPE` depending on the attached LED hardware.
+If OLED displays are used, configure `TEXT_DISPLAY` as well.

-3. Configure `AUTH_ATTIC` to a host where Spotify is configured to save callback data in `concierge`.
+3. Configure `AUTH_ATTIC` to a host where Spotify is configured to save callback data in `concierge` in Spotify Developer dashboard redirect URI settings.

-4. Configure `SPOTIFY` client ID and secret from the Spotify developer dashboard, as well as details of where `concierge` is watiing for the authorization callback (for use in building the authorization URL).
+4. Configure `SPOTIFY` client ID and secret from the Spotify Developer dashboard, as well as details of where a `concierge` is waiting for the authorization callback (for use in building the authorization URL).

 5. Start the service again to apply the new configuration.